daskeyboard/daskeyboard-applet--bitbucket/README.md

 Displays Bitbucket public projects activities (updates, pull requests) on a Das Keyboard Q Series.

-Bitbucket is our Git repository management solution designed for professional teams.
+Bitbucket is a Git repository management solution designed for professional teams.
-It gives you a central place to manage git repositories, collaborate on your source code
+It gives teams one place to plan projects, collaborate on code, test, and deploy.

 For more information about Bitbucket visit <https://www.bitbucket.com>.